-- 1. Connect the editor with a standard RS-422 9-pin serial cable to the Kalypso Video Processor frame serial port assigned to the editor (by default this is J11, port 3 on the Control I/O module located in Slot B1). - 2.
+- 1. Connect the editor with a standard RS-422 9-pin serial cable to the Kalypso Video Processor frame serial port assigned to the editor. - 2.
 Set the editor to use GVG 4000 Protocol. - 3.
 Set the editor to use the following serial communications settings:

-Table 69.
+Table 48.
 Kalypso Editor Control